 C:Python27 directory, which you should accept as it makes life easier afterwards.
 Try not to give in to the Windows habit of installing stuff in directories with spaces in their names.

 The basic directory after installation will contain around 8 subdirectories, some miscellaneous files and two executables named

 PythonW.exe.
 The former is the default command-line interpreter and Python shell, while the latter is only the interpreter, which will not use (or spawn) a console window if invoked, and because of this is suitable for running GUI Python applications.

 Next, Python should be added to the system’s PATH environment variable.
 This is done in Advanced System Settings (or System Properties), in the Advanced tab, by clicking on the Environment Variables button.
 There are two directories to be added:

-, but also more interesting ones such asmake
+ls, but also more interesting ones such as

 Installing Django on Windows